ACA & Medicare are both hot topics in the insurance industry. Most people have one or the other to cover healthcare expenses.

-When we all pull together the law of numbers dictates the premium can be affordable and with everyone insured, the overall health of American’s will improve.
-With the overall health of American’s improving due to regular health maintenance, the premium amounts would stabilize.
+The law of numbers makes the premium affordable, and by insuring everyone, the overall health of Americans improves.
+With the overall health of American’s growing due to regular health maintenance, the premium amounts would stabilize.

 What the ACA means to Medicare beneficiaries

 An easy way to stay healthy is to take advantage of the wellness and screening visits covered by your Medicare plan.

 With regular checkups, you can find disease and illness in the early stages.
 Also, early detection results in a higher likelihood of successful treatment.

 The Affordable Care Act grew the standard of care by holding health care providers responsible.
 A decrease in spending was the result of hospitals that failed the standards of care and efficiency guidelines that are now in place.

 Hospitals that want more money are now implementing programs to minimize hospital readmissions and reduce lengthy visits.

 Well, hospitals want to get a “piece of the Medicare pie” by coming up with production processes to meet the new standards set by the Affordable Care Act.